andyzeng/visual-pushing-grasping/README.md

 <img src="images/checkerboard.jpg" width=20% align="right" />

 We provide a simple calibration script to estimate camera extrinsics with respect to robot base coordinates.
 To do so, the script moves the robot gripper over a set of predefined 3D locations as the camera detects the center of a moving 4x4 checkerboard pattern taped onto the gripper.
+The checkerboard can be of any size (the larger, the better).

 Predefined 3D locations are sampled from a 3D grid of points in the robot's workspace.
 To modify these locations, change the variables `workspace_limits` and `calib_grid_step` at the top of `calibrate.py`.